SAP-archive/abnf-test-tool/README.md

 (Actually you only need to connect `apg.jar` to experiment with the example ABNF and testcases provided with this project.)

-The project uses a custom build step `GenerateABNF` to generate the java class `src/grammar/GrammarUnderTest.java` from the linked file `abnf.txt` using Java APG.
+The project uses a custom build step `Generate ABNF Parser` to generate the java class `src/grammar/GrammarUnderTest.java` from the linked file `abnf.txt` using Java APG.

 The run configuration `Check` executes all testcases in the linked file `abnf-testcases.xml`.